Tascurator/tascurator-documents/docs/docs/modeling.md

 Constraints:

-- Name must be at least one character no more than 15 characters.
+- at least one character no more than 15 characters.
-- Name must be unique (no duplicates).
+- unique (no duplicates).
-- Name can set a group name as they like, not limited to the actual personal name.
+- does not have to be the legal name; an arbitrary name can be used instead.
-- Name can change anytime.
+- can be changed anytime.

 ### Email Address (Value Object)